ProgressPlanner/aaa-option-optimizer/readme.txt

 2. Screenshot of the "All options" screen, showing you can browse all the options.

 == Changelog ==

+= 1.3 =

+* Make plugin work with the latest autoload changes.

 = 1.2.1 =